 Flood insurance bought through private providers currently makes up a small amount of the overall policies purchased, but private flood insurance is becoming more popular.
 Below is a table showing the most commonly used private flood insurance companies, along with their market share of the U.S. flood insurance market as of 2022.

 There is limited data on the average cost of a private flood insurance policy.
 Since flood risk is a factor in a private flood insurance rate, living in a low-risk zone could reduce your rate if you choose a private provider.
 For an accurate quote, we recommend contacting your insurance company first, then comparing it to other insurers that offer private flood insurance.

 NFIP vs. private flood insurance

-One of the largest differences between private and NFIP flood insurance is the coverage limits available.
+As mentioned, private flood insurance may be cheaper than NFIP.
+Another difference between private and NFIP flood insurance is the coverage limits available.
 NFIP flood insurance is limited to $250,000 of building coverage and $100,000 of contents coverage.
-Private flood insurance can have higher coverage limits, which some people may need.
+Private flood insurance may have higher coverage limits, which some homeowners need.